mariellefoster/plots_and_projects/README.md

 ##  Edna Mode
 - Everything in Edna Mode voice
+- Personal droid assistants would be so much better

 ## baby steamboat
 - chugs around the moat I have around my house

 ## Earthquaker
 - Machine that shakes the earth, can set off quakes

+## Whiskey Taster
+- Asks you questions about your taste in foods and gives you suggestions